 This one might seem like an odd gift, but it can be extremely helpful for brain injury survivors.

-For many TBI patients, getting their hair wet will trigger a migraine, and sometimes their arms are too weak to shower and rinse their hair.
-Dry shampoo is quick and easy to apply and will let the person be able to style their hair even when they can’t take a full shower.
+For many TBI patients, wet hair can trigger a migraine.
+Plus, sometimes their arms are too weak to shower and rinse their hair.
+Dry shampoo is quick and easy to apply and can let the person style their hair even when they can’t take a full shower.

 Salt lamps make excellent gifts for brain injury patients because they purify the air and improve sleep quality.
 They can even boost cerebral blood flow and serotonin production!